1. Who we are?

 2. About Data Protection Legislation

 South Norfolk Council complies with all relevant ‘Data Protection Legislation’.
-Data Protection Legislation means the Data Protection Act 1998 as long as it is in force and thereafter the General Data Protection Regulation (EU) 2016/679 and any national implementing laws.
+Data Protection Legislation: the General Data Protection Regulation (EU) 2016/679 (GDPR), the Data Protection Act (2018) and any national implementing laws.

 Data Protection Legislation also includes the Privacy and Electronic Communications (EC Directive) Regulations 2003 as long as it is in force and thereafter any applicable legislation.